 The Trust operates one school, The Rise School, at Browells Lane, Feltham, Middlesex, TW13 7EF.
+The Trust operated this school during the year and has since opened a new school Spring School on 1 September 2023.

 The nature of the Trust's operations is further set out in the Trustees' Report.